Naruno/Naruno/docs/creating_a_app/embedded.md

 # Creating a Embedded APP

-If you want to develop applications inside Decentra network you can use our Apps Engine.
+If you want to develop applications inside Naruno you can use our Apps Engine.
 The Apps engine gives you new data and you can send data with Naruno send functions.
-With this you can easily integrate your today Applications with Blockchain on Decentra network.
+With this you can easily integrate your today Applications with Blockchain on Naruno.

 ## Prerequisites